 Shrewsbury, New Jersey Doctor Gets Neuropathy Patient Back on Her Feet

-Barbara Isaac is an 81-year-old woman with past medical history including Diabetes, Hypertension and High Cholesterol.
+Barbara Isaac is an 81-year-old woman with a past medical history including Diabetes, Hypertension, and High Cholesterol.
 She takes oral medication to control all three of these issues.
 She was referred by a neurologist to Dr. Rose because she had compression neuropathy in her lower extremities.
-This caused her some pain, numbness and tingling in both of her legs, but the left leg was considerably worse than the right one, and was her main reason for seeking medical attention.
+This caused her some pain, numbness, and tingling in both of her legs, but the left leg was considerably worse than the right one and was her main reason for seeking medical attention.
 In addition to the more severe symptoms, the left side was also experiencing weakness of the muscles that pull up the foot as she walked.
-This led to a moderate amount of “foot drop” which is a medical condition where one walks with a deliberate, foot-slapping gait in order to overcome the inability of the foot to pull upwards and reset itself for the next step the person takes.
+This led to a moderate amount of “foot drop,” which is a medical condition where one walks with a deliberate, foot-slapping gait in order to overcome the inability of the foot to pull upwards and reset itself for the next step the person takes.

 About the Institute for Advanced Reconstruction

 The physicians of the Institute for Advanced Reconstruction are recognized as leaders in the field of nerve reconstruction and plastic reconstructive surgery.
 They have over fifty years of combined experience and are among the few nationally and even worldwide to perform a number of pioneering procedures.
 Their successful team approach to medicine results in the highest possible quality of care, and their reputation for excellence in their field draws patients from around the U.S. and the world.
 For more information on the Institute for Advanced Reconstruction, please visit www.advancedreconstruction.com.